Amsterdam for book lovers

 Cuypers Library

 Bibliophiles entering the Cuypers Reading Room at the Rijksmuseum will think they’ve stepped into heaven.
-Sunlight streams through the glass ceiling to illuminate seemingly endless rows of historic tomes with a metal staircase spiralling up through the levels.
-The oldest and most extensive collection of art history texts in the Netherlands is also a research library, and visitors or students are welcome to browse the shelves and view the museum’s online collection on in-house iPads.
+Sunlight streams through the glass ceiling to illuminate seemingly endless rows of historic tomes with a metal staircase spiralling through the levels.
+The oldest and most extensive collection of art history texts in the Netherlands is also a research library and visitors or students are welcome to browse the shelves and view the museum’s online collection on in-house iPads.

 Multatuli Museum and Statue